Pruitt: No question who Vols’ best QB is

 “These guys are used to winning.
 I’ve seen them play.
 My son played at Jacksonville State and I saw it first hand they get after it pretty good.”

-Tennessee looks to get their fist win of the season Saturday, September 14 at noon vs Chattanooga.
+Tennessee looks to get their first win of the season Saturday, September 14 at noon vs Chattanooga.
 The game will be broadcast live on SEC Network.